mfejzer/CommitClassification/README.md

 $ mvn clean install

 # How to run replication:
+* Download selected repository listed in Appendix
+* Checkout the used revision
+* Run replication:
 $ java -jar target/scmparser-replication.jar --help

 # Minimal setup for Gerrit integration: